-Functional Nanomaterials of Organized Structure focusing on the synthesis and characterization of functional organized nanomaterials, mainly liposomes and dendritic polymers for targeted and controlled release drug & gene delivery systems.
-The group is also involved in the development of hybrid organic/inorganic nano-particles & composites for industrial applications.
+Functional Nanomaterials of Organized Structure laboratory is focusing on the synthesis and characterization of functional nanomaterials, mainly liposomes and dendritic polymers for targeted and controlled release drug delivery systems as well as, on the use of dendritic polymers as antibacterial and anti-fungal agents.
+The group is also involved in the development of hybrid organic/inorganic nanoparticles, functionalized carbon-based materials & composites for various applications.

 Advanced Ceramics and Composites Laboratory working on structural and functional nano- and micro-structured materials for environmental protection (new catalysts for dry CH4 reforming and CO and diesel soot oxidation) and extreme thermal environments (composites for spacecraft thermal protection against frictional heating and multilayer composites & coatings for rocket combustion chambers and turbine blades).
 This laboratory also offers industrial services such as mechanical testing and chemical/thermal process development, including MW heating.